-• Other Services:
+Other Services:

-These include supplying printed orders of service, hygienic treatment, funeral stationary, Saturday funerals, arranging the final disposition of cremated remains in a cemetery, churchyard or other final resting place.
+These include supplying printed orders of service, hygienic treatment, funeral stationary, Saturday funerals and arranging the final resting place of cremated remains in a cemetery, churchyard or other.

-• Disbursements:
+Disbursements:

-Items which the funeral director has to pay on behalf of the clients at the time of the funeral and include cremation fees, doctors' fees, church and ministers fee, floral tributes, death notices and grave digging fees (this list is not exhaustive).
+These are the costs which the funeral director pays, at the time of the funeral, on behalf of the clients.
+These include; cremation fees, doctors' fees, church and minister's fees, floral tributes, death notices and grave digging fees (this list is not exhaustive).
 The costs of these items are out of the funeral director's control.